AXE YACHT CLUB

 Over the years the Club's finances have been well managed by a series of savvy Treasurers and this has enabled engineering works on an epic scale.
 Around 10,000 tons of shingle was excavated to form the enlarged basin and 300 tons of rock was used to create the retaining walls.
 The volunteer Harbour Services team under the leadership of Pete Poulson undertook this activity.
 Dredging and expansion of the harbour has doubled the space available for moorings and more recently pontoons have been put down secured against the force of the river by piles driven as far into the bed as they can be seen above it.
 We now have capacity for around 100 moored craft and unsurprisingly there is a substantial waiting list.

 A thriving social side supports the Club's activities afloat, with regular events in the clubhouse.
-The Club is affiliated to the RYA and offers shorebased and on the water training courses.
+The Club is affiliated to the RYA and is also an RYA recognised training centre offering shorebased and on the water training courses.
 The great strength of the Club is that it enables its members to enjoy their own taste in activity afloat, be it dinghy sailing, cruising, motor-boating or fishing and yet still be proud to call themselves members of the Axe Yacht Club.

 Further details about the History of AYC are available in the 75th Anniversary Booklet that was produced in 2011.
 Download this from the link below.